kaylh/old-RetroBat-obsolete/readme.md

 ## System requirements

+***RetroBat is compatible with 32 bit and 64 bit Windows computers.***

 #### OS
-- Windows 7 SP3 or Windows 8.1 or Windows 10 (64bit)
+- Windows 7 SP3 or Windows 8.1 or Windows 10.
 #### Processor
  - CPU with SSE2 support.
 3 GHz and Dual Core, not older than 2008 is highly recommended.
 #### Graphics